 Young Artist Alumni performing in productions in 2014 include:

 James Clayton as Iago in Otello, Papageno in The Magic Flute and Count di Luna in Il Trovatore

 Katja Webb as Pamina in The Magic Flute

-Fiona Campbell as Emilia in Otello, the second lady in The Magic Flute and Ines in Il Trovatore
+Fiona Campbell as Emilia in Otello, Second Lady in The Magic Flute and Ines in Il Trovatore

-Richard Symons as First Priest in The Magic Flute
+Richard Symons as Priest of the Temple in The Magic Flute

 Jennifer Barrington as Papagena in The Magic Flute

 Mark Alderson as the Solider in Il Trovatore

 Fiona Campbell & Sara Macliver featured in the Wesfarmers Centenary Community Concert at Northam on Saturday, April 12.